 - a relationship list

 Make A List of 28 People You Know Who You Like or Respect

 If living a happy and healthy life is important to you – especially as you age – then you must pay attention to the relationships in your life.
-A good place to start is to identify the 28 biggest givers in your life.
+A good place to start is to identify your 28 biggest givers.

-Write down these 28 names of your most favorite, most-generous friends and acquaintances, and also write down when the last time was you reached out and connected with each person.
+Write down 28 names of your most favorite, most-generous friends and acquaintances – and also write down when the last time was you reached out and connected with each person.

 You Can Cultivate Relationships that:

 ◕ increase your prosperity

 It’s connections with other human beings that turn life from black-and-white, into color.

 The more healthy, intimate connections you have, the more vitality you will have in your later years – and research suggests (see sources below) the more of those later years you will actually have.